Following are comments from a company president given during an interview as the reason they shut down their business.

 ~Products are in the market that are over breaded, over glazed and over pumped.

-The problem is sales people have become so dependent on technology that the secret of good customer service has disappeared!
+The problem is people have become so dependent on technology that good customer service has disappeared!
 What does your voice mail sound like?
 If you are a president or vice president, call your own company and see what impression your customers are getting.
 Passion for service is more appreciated than it has ever been, because it is so rare!

 "Dial 1 for shipping, dial 2 for warehouse, dial 3 for directions, dial 4 for credit, dial 5 for accounts payable!"
 Is that "what-ever-it-takes service?”